 Healthcare in the U.S.

-The U.S. has a strong and well-known reputation for quality healthcare services, which include routine and preventive care, urgent care for accidents and emergencies, comprehensive health management for diagnosed conditions.
+The United States has a strong and well-known reputation for quality healthcare services, which include routine and preventive care, urgent care for accidents and emergencies, comprehensive health management for diagnosed conditions.
 Providers, both primary care physicians and specialists, must be trained and licensed to practice medicine.
 The system is focused individually, including physical and psychological well-being.
 While emergency care will be provided to anyone in need without question, healthcare services are extremely expensive.
-It is important to plan ahead for the health needs of yourself and your family while you are in the U.S.
+It is important to plan ahead for the health needs of yourself and your family while you are in the United States.